-Hello everyone and a warm welcome to PART 1) of the entries for my weekly: “Fiction in A Flash Challenge” Week #9.
+Hello everyone and a warm welcome to Entry PART 8) for my weekly: “Fiction in A Flash Challenge 2021” Week #35.

 Last week I set the following Challenge:

 Hello everyone and welcome to my new “Fiction in A Flash Challenge!”
 Each week I’ll be featuring an image and inviting you to write a Flash Fiction or Non-Fiction piece inspired by that image in any format and genre of your choosing.
 Maximum word count: 750 words.